BecksHookham/Tech_Interviews.md/feedback.md

 At least one note should comment on a positive behaviour you thought was effective.
 Then give one or two two notes of contructive criticim.
 Be specific and back up your point with an example.

-When you're in your role as observer it might be helpful to think about the folliwing things:
+When you're in your role as observer it might be helpful to think about the following things:

 * Did the interviewee go straight into answering the questions without taking a breath to think?
 * Are they making appropriate eye contact?